Andlie94/Andlie94/README.md

 + I’m a developer with a focus on Frontend webdevelopment and app development.
 I love creating websites that stand out, as it challenges me with design, CSS, and JavaScript.

-+ I’m also about to learning React and currently working on a project based on it.
-If you follow me, you can track the progress of this project!

 👀 I’m interested in:
 - Web development (especially frontend)
 - App development